netcinematics/AI_TELLECToSCOPE_2/docs/OVERVIEW_INDEX.md

 It is a simple question, that results in a MULTITUDE of FASCINATING RESEARCH PROJECTS for AI!

-This INDEX, of PRACTICES, PRINCIPLES, and EMPIRICAL MEASURMENTS, shows how to OPTIMIZE COMPUTE COSTS for AI.
+This INDEX, of PRACTICES, PRINCIPLES, and EMPIRICAL MEASUREMENTS, shows how to OPTIMIZE COMPUTE COSTS for AI.

 <img width="1510" height="861" alt="Screenshot 2025-02-11 173123" src="https://github.com/user-attachments/assets/98ebc17f-fb53-4ffd-a662-e1b5e6734b37" />

+Gemini says,

+"It's the process, methodology, and mechanism, by which the human and AI symbiotically increase their intelligence."

+Yes, that too, I hope.

 _____________________________________________________________

 ### PRIME_GOALS:

-1) NOVEL ways to reduce AMBIGUITY and increase CLARITY for LLMs.
+1) NOVEL ways to reduce AMBIGUITY and increase CLARITY for LLMs?

-2) NOVEL ways to "compound" concepts into fewer words & letters - for AI?
+2) NOVEL ways to "compound" concepts down to fewest_letters_and_words - for AI?

-3) NOVEL ways to teach AI a new language to boost efficiency and reduce cost!
+3) NOVEL ways to teach AI a new language to boost efficiency and reduce cost?

+4) NOVEL ways for AI to BEST_REFLECT_ACTUAL_REALITY?

 _____________________________________________________________

 ### KEY_INNOVATION:

-> "augment text before AI input".

 One key innovation is called "BITZ".